IBM/watsonx-prompt-lab/docs/lab-2/README.md

 </details>

-## 7. Text search
+## 7. Text Search

-Get the model to output the page number that contains the text you give it.
+### Get the model to output the page number that contains the text you give it.

-Find which page contains the text provided.
+Start simple and format the output however you like.
+For a challenge, can you get the model to find words that appear on multiple pages?

 ```
 Page 1: "A little bird chirped as she gathered twigs and bits of moss in her beak, flitting back and forth between the trees."
 Page 2: "With each trip, her nest took shape, becoming cozier and more inviting."
 Page 3: "And soon enough, she had created a snug home to raise her brood of chirping chicks."
+Page 4: "As the sun began to rise, casting a warm glow over the forest, the little bird sang a sweet lullaby to her chicks."
+Page 5: "The chicks fluttered around their mother, their tiny voices joining in harmony with her own."
+Page 6: "Together, they spent the day exploring the forest, playing and growing stronger by the minute."
 ```

 Example output: